 |Focus||Issue tracking and collaboration|

-This article will focus on Scientific Software Issue tracking tools for a community of people who collaborate across distances and disciplines (computer scientists, engineers, physicists, software developers, etc.)
+This article focuses on issue tracking tools for people who collaborate on scientific software across distances and disciplines (computer scientists, engineers, physicists, software developers, etc.)

-- Be available for both users to report bugs, track progress on requests
+- Be available for users both to report bugs and to track progress on requests

 - Allow developers to manage permissions for updating issues